ABILENE ISD AT A GLANCE

-Abilene ISD has two traditional high schools, a STEM academy high school, an alternative high school for at-risk students and a medical magnet program.
+Abilene ISD has two traditional high schools, a STEM academy high school, a medical magnet program and an alternative high school for at-risk students.
 AISD is home to four middle schools, 14 elementary schools, one alternative placement campus and one adult education center.

-All 22 Abilene ISD campuses that are eligible for ratings received the state’s highest academic ranking in 2017.
-In addition, campuses earned 54 Distinction Designations for Math, Reading, Science, Social Studies, Student Progress, Closing Performance Gaps and Post-Secondary Readiness.
-Three AISD students were named 2018 National Merit Scholarship awardees, including one National Merit Finalist.
+Twenty-one out of 22 Abilene ISD campuses received the state’s highest academic ranking in 2018.
+In addition, campuses earned 34 Distinction Designations for Math, Reading, Science, Social Studies, Student Progress, Closing Performance Gaps and Post-Secondary Readiness.
+Two AISD students were named 2019 National Merit Scholarship awardees.

 Abilene ISD employs nearly 2,500 public servants dedicated to the district’s educational mission, over 80% of whom work directly with students on a daily basis.